Extracting energy via magnetic reconnection from Kerr-de Sitter black holes: Introduction

 Magnetic fields extensively existing near the black holes play an important role in the energy extraction in an astrophysical scenario.
-In particular, the energy extraction via the magnetic reconnection mechanism proposed in Ref. \cite{Koide:2008xr} has attracted much more attention.
+In particular, the energy extraction via the magnetic reconnection mechanism proposed in Ref. \cite{Comisso:2020ykg} has attracted much more attention.
 A schematic illustration of it is given in Fig. \ref{pSchematic}.
-As pointed out in Refs. \cite{daughton2009transition, bhattacharjee2009fast}, an antiparallel magnetic field configuration will be formed near the equatorial plane for a rapidly spinning black hole, see the schematic figure Fig. 1(b).
-When the aspect ratio of the current sheet exceeds the critical value, the flux ropes/plasmoids will produce the rapid magnetic reconnection process \cite{Comisso:2016pyg,Uzdensky:2014uda,Comisso:2017arh} shown in Fig. 1(c).
-Rapid magnetic reconnection has a certain ability to convert the magnetic energy to the energy of plasma particles, which can escape from the reconnection layer \cite{bhattacharjee2009fast}.
+In Fig. \ref{Schematica}, we list the features of the black hole on the equatorial plane. $r_{h}$ and $r_{po}$, respectively, denote the radii of the event horizon and circular orbit of the black hole, and $r_{E}$ measures the outer boundary of the black hole ergosphere.
+Near the equatorial plane, it was shown numerically that, for a rapidly rotating black hole, there are antiparallel magnetic field lines on the poloidal plane \cite{Komissarov:2005wj,Koide:2008xr,East:2018ayf,Bransgrove:2021heo,Crinquand:2020reu,Parfrey:2018dnc,Ripperda:2020bpz}.
+When the aspect ratio of the current sheet exceeds the critical value, the flux ropes/plasmoids will produce the rapid magnetic reconnection process \cite{Comisso:2016pyg,Uzdensky:2014uda,Comisso:2017arh,Sironi} shown in Fig. \ref{Schematicb}.
+In particular, the positions of the magnetic reconnection are denoted as the $X$-points, at which two magnetic reconnection separatrices intersect \cite{Crinquand:2020reu,L. Sironi:2016,Uzdensky:2010ts,Comisso:2016qvq}.
+The dominant one has the largest amount of magnetic flux enclosed by the associated separatrix among all these $X$-points.
+Rapid magnetic reconnection has a certain ability to convert the magnetic energy to the energy of plasma particles, which can escape from the reconnection layer \cite{daughton2009transition,bhattacharjee2009fast}.
 During such process, one part of the plasma is accelerated and the other part is decelerated.
-We suppose that the accelerated plasma particles rotate in the same direction as the black hole and escape to infinity, while the decelerated particles move toward the interior of the black hole and be absorbed.
-Moreover, if this process occurs in the ergosphere described by the blue shaded area in Fig. 1(a), the decelerated particles could have negative energy to the distant observer.
-Then according to the conservation of energy, the accelerated plasma particles will carry out more energy similar to the Penrose process.
-When the plasma particles move outside the reconnection region, the magnetic tension in the equatorial magnetic field relaxes again.
-Then the magnetic field lines are stretched again due to the frame-dragging effect and therefore the rapid magnetic reconnection process occurs again.
+We suppose that the accelerated plasma particles rotate in the same direction as the black hole and escape to infinity, while the decelerated particles move toward the interior of the black hole and are absorbed.
+Moreover, if this process occurs in the ergosphere described by the blue shaded area in Fig. \ref{Schematica}, the decelerated particles could have negative energy to the distant observer.
+Then, according to the conservation of energy, the accelerated plasma particles will carry out more energy similar to the Penrose process.
+When the plasma particles move outside the reconnection region, the magnetic tension relaxes again.
+Then the magnetic field lines are stretched again due to the frame-dragging effect, and therefore the rapid magnetic reconnection process occurs again.
 For a rapidly spinning black hole, this process can repeat over and over again stimulated by the dragging effect.
-The dominant location of the magnetic reconnection process is called ``$X$" point, exactly shown in Fig. 1(c).
-To satisfy the requirement that the decelerating particles have negative energy to the observer at infinity, $X$-point must locate inside the ergosphere of the black hole.
+To satisfy the requirement that the decelerating particles have negative energy to the observer at infinity, the $X$-point must be located inside the ergosphere of the black hole.